The world as we knew it has changed.

 - Prioritize communication.
 Whether you choose to meet on Zoom, Slack, or any other platform, ensure you establish a robust communication system.
 Also, ensure to foster meaningful connections that will help your team feel truly connected.

 - Invest in collaboration tools.
 Technology has made it possible for teams to collaborate in real-time on projects.
-With tools such as Asana, Monday, Trello, and many others in your stack, it will be work as usual for your remote team.
+With tools such as Asana, Monday, Trello, and many others in your stack, it will work as usual for your remote team.

 - Design a system for measuring results.
 Working from an office has the advantage of direct supervision, therefore it’s easy for employees to produce the desired results.
 With remote work, that can be a challenge.
 You’ll have to design a system that will help you measure important metrics and milestones realistically.